circuithub/elm-html-shorthand/README.md

 h2' : TextString -> Html
 ```

 How then do I target my headings in URLs, you ask?
 Well, this is a job better suited to `section'` and `article'`!
-Notice that these *do* take ids in their canonical forms.
+Notice that these *do* take ids in their idiomatic forms.

 ```elm
 section' : IdString -> List Html -> Html